anoochit/serverpod_cloud_storage_rustfs/README.md

 ### Get a public URL (public storage only)

-If the file is stored in a **public** RustFS bucket, it can be accessed via a URL.
-If you configured `publicHost`, the returned URL will use your custom domain.
+Files stored in a **public** RustFS bucket can be accessed via a URL.
+If `publicHost` is configured, the returned URL will use your custom domain.

 ```dart
 var url = await session.storage.getPublicUrl(